vjelic/device-metrics-exporter-glog-fork/docs/configuration/configmap.md

 # Kubernetes

 When deploying the Metrics Exporter on Kubernetes, there will be a `ConfigMap` deployed in the exporter namespace.

 ## Configuration parameters

-- `ServerPort`: this field is ignored when metrics exporter is deployed through gpu-operator as to avoid the service node port config causing issues
+- `ServerPort`: this field is ignored when metrics exporter is deployed by the [GPU Operator](https://dcgpu.docs.amd.com/projects/gpu-operator/en/latest/) to avoid conflicts with the service node port config
 - `GPUConfig`:
   - Fields: An array of strings specifying what metrics field to be exported
   - Labels: `CARD_MODEL`, `GPU_UUID` and `SERIAL_NUMBER` are always set and cannot be removed.
 Labels supported are available the provided example `configmap.yml`.

 ## Setting custom values